Flip-disc display: History

 The systems were relatively expensive because of their manual construction, typically completed by women who "sewed" the displays in a fashion very similar to the construction of magnetic-core memory.
 Worse, Ferranti signed maintenance contracts that were, by 1971, losing $12,000 a month.
 A re-organization of the engineering and maintenance department addressed the problems, and prices started to fall.
 By 1977 the system had won sales with half the world's major stock exchanges.

 As prices fell, they were soon found in wider roles, notably that of highway signs and information systems for public transport.
 In Europe and in the United States, vane displays based on the same technology became popular for displaying prices at gasoline stations.
 In 1974 Ferranti started a project to build smaller versions for the front of buses and trains, and by 1977 revenue from these had already surpassed that from other lines of business.
 The displays often required minor maintenance to free up "stuck" discs.

 Alternative technologies

 Flip-disc systems are still widespread but are not often found in new installations.
-Their place has been filled by LED-based products, which use a small amount of power constantly rather than each time the message changes, but are easily visible in light and darkness and, having no moving parts, require little maintenance.
+Their place has been filled by LED-based products, which use a small amount of power constantly rather than each time the message changes, but are easily visible in both light and darkness, and, having no moving parts, require little maintenance.

 Some producers offer combined displays that use flip-dot and LED technologies together (every dot-disc has its own LED) and thereby they combine their advantages.
-For example, the Czech company BUSE from Blansko supplies self-patented DOT-LED displays (only DOT and only LED as well) in Central and East Europe.
+For example, the Czech company BUSE from Blansko supplies self-patented DOT-LED displays (only DOT and only LED as well) in Central and Eastern Europe.
 This combined technology was used for outside displays of most of new buses and trams.